Other Exercises

 Take the rag away from face.

-She was fifty-one years old and gave to ten children
+She was fifty-one years old and birth to ten children

-Who just up all the from the table
+Who just cleaned up all the food the table

 And emptied the ashtrays on a whole other level,

-That through the air and came down through the room,
+That sailed the air and came down through the room,

 Doomed and determined to destroy all the gentle.